-The Ørn reservoir is of moderate quality sandstones of the Middle Jurassic Garn Formation.
-The reservoir is significantly overpressured (667 bar reservoir pressure).
+The Ørn reservoir consists of moderate-quality sandstones from the Middle Jurassic Garn Formation.
+It is characterised by a significant overpressure, with a reservoir pressure of 667 bar.

 Ørn will be developed by depletion from two horizontal production wells drilled from a new four-slot subsea template.
 The template will be connected to a new central manifold which is connected to the Skarv FPSO via a new riser. Ørn will utilise spare processing capacity at the Skarv FPSO.